 Agent Sasco Embodies Hope on New Album

 For reggae and dancehall artist Agent Sasco, hope and home are one in the same.
-His new album Hope River (released on Aug.
-31) pays homage to a river of the same name that was, he says, “an integral part of [his community's] existence” in Kintyre in the Saint Andrew parish of Jamaica.
+His new album, Hope River (released on Aug.
+31), pays homage to a river of the same name that was, as he puts it, “an integral part of [his community's] existence” in Kintyre in the Saint Andrew parish of Jamaica.

 Whether in the hip-hop and reggae/dancehall communities or that of his own in Jamaica amongst the Hope River banks, Sasco continues to make his mark.
 Below, he talks about the importance of Hope River — the album and place, why he changed his stage name from Assassin to Agent Sasco and being mentored by the living legend, Buju Banton.

 * * *